idaholab/moose/docs/content/documentation/systems/Materials/tensor_mechanics/ComputeThermalExpansionEigenstrainBeam.md

-# ComputeBeamThermalExpansionEigenstrain
+# ComputeThermalExpansionEigenstrainBeam

-!syntax description /Materials/ComputeBeamThermalExpansionEigenstrain
+!syntax description /Materials/ComputeThermalExpansionEigenstrainBeam

 ## Description
 `ComputeBeamThemalExpansionEigenstrain` calculates the thermal strain due to a change in temperature (from the stress-free temperature) using a constant thermal expansion coefficient.
 This thermal strain is applied only along the axial direction of the beam.